mj-z-ali/Processor/README.md

 In this repository, you will find:

-* [A Simulink file](https://github.com/Amjad-H-Ali/Processor/blob/main/PROCESSOR.slx) : Simulink is a MATLAB-based software for modeling and simulating systems.
+* [A Simulink file](https://github.com/Amjad-H-Ali/Processor/blob/main/PROCESSOR.slx) : Simulink is a MATLAB-based software for modeling and simulating systems and will need to be [installed](https://www.mathworks.com/help/install/install-products.html).
 The interactive version of the FSA was designed in Simulink and looks like this:

 <h6>Abstract overview of the FSA </h6>